 If the pip install fails, try uninstalling before trying to install again.

-pip uninstall qtpyvcp
+pip3 uninstall qtpyvcp

-On Debian 9 (Stretch)
+On Debian 9 and 10 (Stretch and Buster)

 This prevents being able to launch qtpyvcp from the command line or being able to use it

 [DISPLAY]DISPLAY directive in the LinuxCNC INI file.
 For a single shell session

 you can get around this by running